Ailon-Island/TacIPC/README.md

         -   Modify `move` lambda to implement your own task (usually changing the target state a bit each step)

 ## Cite this work
+If you use TacIPC in your work, please cite us.
 ```bibtex
 @article{tacipc2024,
   title={TacIPC: Intersection-and Inversion-free FEM-based Elastomer Simulation For Optical Tactile Sensors},